 If you employ a staff to run your business, you obviously know how important it is to maintain an environment that’s drug-free, safe, and productively run.
 What if, one day, you notice suspicious behavior from an employee that’s cause for concern?
 What if they appear to be under the influence of drugs or alcohol?
 If you have reasonable suspicion an employee is involved in dangerous behavior that could compromise not only their own safety and performance but that of others, there are rules and requirements meant to protect and guide you regarding the next course of action.

 What Might Be Considered Reasonable Suspicion?

 First, it’s worth reminding you of the importance of having a drug-free workplace policy.
-This policy helps define the rules regarding what’s expected of employees, and what will happen if they are believed to potentially be engaging in appropriate behavior.
-It’s also there to protect you as an employer, and reassure your team members they’re not being treated any differently than anyone else would in that scenario.
+This policy helps define the rules regarding what’s expected of employees and what will happen if they are believed to potentially be engaging in inappropriate behavior.
+It’s also there to protect you as an employer and reassure your team members they’re not being treated any differently than anyone else would in that scenario.